-However, viewing a consultant as being only useful for a single project or deliverable is a truly missed opportunity.
+However, viewing a financial analyst or another finance professional as being only useful for a single project or deliverable is a truly missed opportunity.
 Writing in The Harvard Business Review in 1982, Arthur N. Turner hypothesized that consulting is more than just giving advice.
 After nearly 35 years, this statement still holds true for any freelance financial consultant worth their salt.
 As a business owner, you should be aware that no perfect candidate exists overall.
 However, the right candidate should not only directly solve the problem they are being hired to address.
 They should quickly get to grips with what solutions have been attempted in the past, what untried steps you have in mind, what related aspects of the business may need attention and how to make sure the solution is broadly accepted.

 There are several key aspects to keep in mind when looking for the right consultant: